-and into the topic of the derivative and rates of change.
 Big Ideas The central organizing ideas and underlying structures of mathematics Essential Questions A concept of a limit allows you to determine the value of a function by getting really close to a specified value.
 The properties of limits follow many of the properties of real numbers.
 The type of continuity affects the limit of a function.
-Patterns can continue to infinity and yet still have a limit as to how How do you determine a value of a function for a value that is restricted in the domain?
+Patterns can continue to infinity and yet still have a limit as to how big they can get.
+How do you determine a value of a function for a value that is restricted in the domain?
 How can you determine a limit of a function from different with functions illustrating different continuities?
-What are one-sided limits and infinite limits? big they can get.

-FUNCTIONS, GRAPHS, AND LIMITS

-FGL.1

-Demonstrate knowledge of both the formal definition and the graphical interpretation of limit of values of functions.
-This knowledge includes one-sided limits, infinite limits, and limits at infinity.
+What are one-sided limits and infinite limits?
+Calculus Standards FUNCTIONS, GRAPHS, AND LIMITS FGL.1 Demonstrate knowledge of both the formal definition and the graphical interpretation of limit of values of functions.
+This knowledge includes one- sided limits, infinite limits, and limits at infinity.
+FGL.1a Prove and use theorems evaluating the limits of sums, products, quotients, and composition of functions.
+FGL.1a Use graphical calculators to verify and estimate limits.
+FGL.1c Determine values of limits of a given function (e.g., a particular number, does not exist, etc.) FGL.2 Demonstrate knowledge of both the formal definition and the graphical interpretation of continuity of a function.

-FGL.1a

-Prove and use theorems evaluating the limits of sums, products, quotients, and composition of functions.

-FGL.1a

-Use graphical calculators to verify and estimate limits.

-FGL.1c

-Determine values of limits of a given function (e.g., a particular number, does not exist, etc.)

-FGL.2

-Demonstrate knowledge of both the formal definition and the graphical interpretation of continuity of a function.